Full question:

 Answer:

-Therefore, you may request the court to change your name per your birth certificate as a part of the decree of dissolution of your marriage.
+Therefore, you can request the court to change your name to match your birth certificate as part of your divorce decree.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.